mobile hero

 2. Define vocabulary associated with billing the medical benefit.

-3. Discuss medical billing opportunities that can be completed independently and those requiring provider collaboration.
+3. Discuss medical billing opportunities which can be completed independently and those requiring provider collaboration.

 Speaker Info: